Inch4Tk/label_server/README.md

 |   |   └── <b>known_class_ids.json</b>: Contains all classes on which the acceptance probability predictor will be trained
-│   ├── <b>util</b>: utility-functions without a main-directive that are used in other scripts │   ├── <b>accept_prob_predictor.py</b>: Contains the architecture definitions, training and prediction functionality │   ├── <b>convert_oi_gt_to_jsons.py</b>: Converts ground truth data from the Open Images Dataset to json-format which is used for this project
-│   ├── <b>create_detection_record.py</b>: Create a record of object detections
-│   └── <b>create_training_record.py</b>: Converts a detection_record to a TFRecord which is later used for trainign the acceptance probability predictor
+│   ├── <b>util</b>: utility-functions without a main-directive that are used in other scripts │   ├── <b>accept_prob_predictor.py</b>: Contains the architecture definitions, training and prediction functionality │   ├── <b>prepare_groundtruth.py</b>: Download and postprocess groundtruth data of the Open Images Dataset │   ├── <b>create_detection_record.py</b>: Create a record of object detections │   └── <b>create_training_record.py</b>: Converts a detection_record to a TFRecord which is later used for trainign the acceptance probability predictor
 ├── <b>conda_env.yml</b>: external dependencies of the project